-(a) The comparatively low rate of participation in the work force of persons with disabilities, the low employment rate of persons with disabilities in the open labor market, and the increasingly high rate of long-term unemployment of persons with disabilities;

-(b) The segregating effects of the Assessment of the ability to work by the pension insurance institute (PVA) commissioned by the Austrian Public Employment Service (AMS) on the basis of legal principles for the evaluation of "performance capability" and the ensuing classification as "unfit for work" on persons with disabilities (loss of health and pension insurance, counselling and care services, inability to retire, etc.), its grounding in a medical model of disability, its application even to children, the irreversibility of the assessment and the lack of an effective remedy against it;

-(c) The segregated employment of persons with disabilities in sheltered workshops and "occupational therapy workshops", engendering, among others, the denial of the status of employed or self-employed person, and the payment of "pocket money" instead of adequate wages;

-(d) The lack of compatibility between the provision of disability benefits and payment from gainful employment by persons with disabilities;

-(e) The prerequisites for the provision of personal assistance at the workplace being based on a medical model of disability;

-(f) The lack of inclusive vocational orientation and training for persons with disabilities, in particular for young persons with disabilities.
+- (a) The comparatively low rate of participation in the workforce of persons with disabilities, the low employment rate of persons with disabilities on the open labour market and the increasingly high rate of long-term unemployment among persons with disabilities; - (b) The segregating effects of the assessment of the ability to work by the pension insurance institute (PVA), commissioned by the Austrian Public Employment Service (AMS) on the basis of legal principles for the evaluation of "performance capability", and the ensuing classification as "unfit for work" of persons with disabilities (resulting in loss of health and pension insurance, counselling and care services, ineligibility for a retirement pension, etc.), its grounding in a medical model of disability, its application even to children, the irreversibility of the assessment and the lack of an effective remedy against it; - (c) The segregated employment of persons with disabilities in sheltered workshops and "occupational therapy workshops", engendering, among others, the denial of the status of employed or self-employed person, and the payment of pocket money instead of adequate wages; - (d) The lack of compatibility between the provision of disability benefits and payment from gainful employment by persons with disabilities; - (e) The prerequisites for the provision of personal assistance in the workplace being based on a medical model of disability; - (f) The lack of inclusive vocational orientation and training for persons with disabilities, in particular young persons with disabilities.

-(a) Further develop and implement the projects in the National Action Plan on Disability (NAP) 2022-2030, in close consultation with and the active involvement of persons with disabilities, including women with disabilities, and incorporate specific measures in the NAP, endowed with adequate resources, time frames and monitoring mechanisms, ensuring the transition from segregated employment to employment in the open labor market for all persons with disabilities;

-(b) Render the assessment based on the Assessment Ordinance compliant with the human rights model of disability, do not apply it to children, re-evaluate assessments periodically, provide an effective remedy against assessments, ensure that persons with disabilities retain their social security status, including health and pension insurance, irrespective of the outcome of the assessment, and apply it retroactively to persons with disabilities already assessed as "unfit for work";

-(c) Ensure equal payment for work of equal value to all persons with disabilities, on an equal basis with others, adopt measures to eliminate the gender gap in employment, including pay, and secure the provision of employment contracts or the conferment of the legal status as "employee", and the recognition as "self-employed" for all persons with disabilities, on an equal basis with others;

-(d) Harmonize disability benefits with payment from gainful employment, avoiding negative repercussions on disability benefits from taking up employment;

-(e) Ground the prerequisites for the provision of reasonable accommodation, including personal assistance, at the workplace in the human rights model of disability, as enshrined in the Convention;

-(f) Provide inclusive vocational orientation and training to persons with disabilities, particularly young persons with disabilities.
+- (a) Further develop and implement the projects in the National Action Plan on Disability for the period 2022-2030, in close consultation with and the active involvement of persons with disabilities, including women with disabilities, and incorporate specific measures into the Plan, endowed with adequate resources, time frames and monitoring mechanisms, ensuring the transition from segregated employment to employment on the open labour market for all persons with disabilities; - (b) Render the assessment of the ability to work compliant with the human rights model of disability, do not apply it to children, re-evaluate assessments periodically, provide an effective remedy against assessments, ensure that persons with disabilities retain their social security status, including health and pension insurance, irrespective of the outcome of the assessment, and apply that status retroactively to persons with disabilities already assessed as "unfit for work"; - (c) Ensure equal payment for work of equal value to all persons with disabilities, on an equal basis with others, adopt measures to eliminate the gender gap in employment, including pay, and secure the provision of employment contracts or the conferment of the legal status of employee, and recognition as self-employed, for all persons with disabilities, on an equal basis with others; - (d) Harmonize disability benefits with payment from gainful employment, avoiding negative repercussions on disability benefits from taking up employment; - (e) Ground the prerequisites for the provision of reasonable accommodation in the workplace, including personal assistance, in the human rights model of disability, as enshrined in the Convention; - (f) Provide inclusive vocational orientation and training to persons with disabilities, in particular young persons with disabilities.